-This documentation has examples of OLAP API code that use a relational schema, named the Global schema, and an analytic workspace generated from that relational schema.
-For the complete code of the examples in this documentation, see the Overview of the Oracle OLAP Java API Reference.
+This documentation has examples of OLAP API code that use a relational schema, named the Global Schema for Documentation with OLAP Catalog Metadata.
+For the complete code of the examples in this documentation and for information on how to download the SQL scripts that create the schema, see the Overview of the Oracle OLAP Java API Reference.

-The OLAP Catalog for the Global schema has the following measures:
+The OLAP Catalog for the Global Schema for Documentation with OLAP Catalog Metadata has the following measures:

 - UNITS, which has the quantities of product units sold.

-- UNIT COST, which has the cost of a unit.
+- UNIT\COST, which has the cost of a unit.

-- UNIT PRICE, which has the price of a unit.
+- UNIT\PRICE, which has the price of a unit.

 The data in the measures is identified by detailed (leaf-level) data or aggregate (node-level) data from dimensions.
-The UNIT measure is dimensioned by the following dimensions:
+The UNITS measure is dimensioned by the following dimensions:

-- PRODUCT, which has a hierarchy of product values named PRODUCT ROLLUP.
-The leaf level of the hierarchy has product item identification numbers and the higher levels have product family, class, and total products identifiers. - CUSTOMER, which has two hierarchies of customer values, named SHIPMENTS ROLLUP and MARKET ROLLUP.
-The lowest level of each hierarchy has customer identification numbers and higher levels have warehouse, regions, and total customers, and accounts, market segments, and total market identifiers, respectively. - TIME, which has a hierarchy of calendar year time period identifiers. - CHANNEL, which has a hierarchy of sales channel identifiers.
+- PRODUCT, which has a hierarchy of product values named PRODUCT\ROLLUP.
+The leaf level of the hierarchy has product item identification numbers and the higher levels have product family, class, and total products identifiers. - CUSTOMER, which has two hierarchies of customer members, named SHIPMENTS\ ROLLUP and MARKET\ROLLUP.
+The lowest level of each hierarchy has customer identification numbers and higher levels have warehouse, region, and total customers, and account, market segment, and total market identifiers, respectively. - TIME, which has a hierarchy of calendar year time period identifiers. - CHANNEL, which has a hierarchy of sales channel identifiers.

-The UNIT COST and UNIT PRICE measures are dimensioned by the following two dimensions:
+The UNIT\COST and UNIT\PRICE measures are dimensioned by the following two dimensions: